Where Aesthetics Meet the Algorithm

-A conversation with creative director Gizem Akdağ on solitude, discovery, and human vision.
+A conversation with creative director Gizem Akdağ on Turkish heritage, creative partnership, and style exploration.

 By Nando Costa on November, 2025